The QSqlQuery class provides a means of executing and manipulating SQL statements. More...

 See also isActive(), numRowsAffected(), and QSqlDriver::hasFeature().

-void QSqlQuery::swap(QSqlQuery &other)Swaps other to this object.
+[noexcept, since 6.2] void QSqlQuery::swap(QSqlQuery &other)Swaps this query with other.
 This operation is very fast and never fails.

 This function was introduced in Qt 6.2.